-Having the support of family friends played a major role in this entire process for me.
+Having the support of family and friends played a major role in this entire process for me.

 How much does IVF cost, anyway?

-There are a number of things that determine the cost of an IVF cycle.
+Several things determine the cost of an IVF cycle.
 For us, it was gonna be about $20K.
 The worst thing about it at the time was our health insurance (United Health Care) didn’t cover IVF.

 This was so upsetting because $20K is A LOT and that’s just for one IVF cycle.
-It’s said that the average family does 2-3 cycles prior to have a successful IVF cycle.
+It’s said that the average family does 2-3 cycles before having a successful IVF cycle.
 Choosing the “right” IVF office will also determine the cost of your IVF cycle (along with your location, your specific issue, your health, etc).